Obtaining an Encryption Certificate

 Step-By-Step Instructions

-In the Certificate window, click on the Certification Path tab.
-Double-click on the desired certificate; this will open another window.
+In the Certificate Viewer window, click on the "Details" tab.

 The file will be added to your project, and you will see it listed in the Files pane, under Resource Files.